 • As I do with my woodstove when it starts burning low.

 • There may be “fire” there, but it won't heat my house unless I keep it alive.

 • So I have to get down on my knees and stir it up, rekindle it, and fan it to life!
-Similarly, we need to deliberately, consciously stir up the gifts of the Spirit in our lives, keep using them for the Lord's purposes, and not let them go dormant.
+Similarly, we need to deliberately, consciously revive and keep alive the gifts of the Spirit in our lives, keep using them for the Lord's purposes, and not let them go dormant.

 • God graciously equips us with gifts of the Holy Spirit.
 As a result, there's fire there.
 But if it’s coals only, it’s not heating the house of the Lord!